rinnyanneko/school_pygame/README.md

 This is a project which made for our Pygame class, if there's anything we can do better, please inform us on issue page.

+Note that we don't have copyright of most assets in this project.

 Have fun!

--# Copyright © 2025 rinnyanneko and Keeoka.
+Copyright © 2025 rinnyanneko and Keeoka.
 All rights reserved.

--# This game is a fan-made game based on the game Dark Deception by Glowstick Entertainment.
+This game is a fan-made game based on the game Dark Deception by Glowstick Entertainment.

--# This game is not affiliated with Glowstick Entertainment.
+This game is not affiliated with Glowstick Entertainment.

--# Make sure to read the LICENSE file before using this game.
+Make sure to read the LICENSE file before using this game.